How To Build a Charming DIY Faux Fireplace Mantel Surround

 Use various-sized objects to create depth.
 Place taller items like vases or candlesticks at the back and smaller items in front.
 Layering adds visual interest and dimension.

 Add natural elements like branches, flowers, or potted plants.
-These decor items can also be faux options and can easily be swapped out to reflect the current season.
+These decor items can also be faux options and easily swapped out to reflect the current season.

 String lights, lanterns, or candles provide a warm, inviting glow.